 Much of the municipality is occupied by farmlands, both dry and irrigated land, with oak forests and Mediterranean steppes, granting a mosaic of habitats but generally poor in species variety.
 Several humid ecosystems are also present here.

 The origins of Tàrrega go back to the middle of the 11th century, when the Count of Barcelona Ramon Berenguer I conquered the town castle.
-The 19th century, saw the inauguration of the Manresa-Tàrrega-Lleida railway line (1862).
-The granting of the city title to Tàrrega by Alfons XII (1884), began the construction of a series of basic infrastructures such as electricity, telephone, and the development of the county roads.
+The 19th century saw the inauguration of the Manresa-Tàrrega-Lleida railway line (1862).
+The granting of the city title to Tàrrega by Alfonso XII (1884), began the construction of a series of basic infrastructures such as electricity, telephone, and the development of the county roads.

 Tourism, architecture, sights and what to do?

-Right in the middle of the city there is Plaza del Carmen, better known by its Pati (cat. courtyard), which houses a statue in honor of the famous composer Ramon Carnicer (1789-1855) from Tàrrega.
+Right in the middle of the city there is Plaza del Carmen, better known by its Pati (cat. courtyard), which houses a statue in honor of the famous composer Ramón Carnicer (1789-1855) from Tàrrega.
 On Carrer del Carme, one of the oldest streets in the city, there are several buildings with gothic porches, and the Romanesque Palace of the Marquesos and the Floresta built in the 13th century.
 Further down is Cristalería Mateu, with a more than 300 years old Gothic façade.
 Next we can find the Plaça Major, which houses the City Council, the Parish (from the 17th century), a modernist building from the 19th century, the Chamber of Commerce and the building of the pension fund.

 The Town Hall has a facade of Renaissance inspiration, from 1674.
 The main street, houses the Regional Museum (17th and 18th centuries), which still conserves some noble halls from the 18th and 19th centuries.
 On Sant Antoni square we find a church with the same name, which was erected in the 14th century.
 The two gothic sculptures that we find at the entrance stand out, their origin dates back to the old Gothic parish.
 Tàrrega is the capital of the future Segarra-Garrigues channel, which will completely transform the landscape and the fields belonging to the city and surroundings.